mnot/I-D/draft-nottingham-scheduling-online-meetings.md

 Otherwise, choose a candidate while conforming as much as possible to any participants' stated preferences, announcing it to the list for confirmation.

-## 3a.
-Poll from the Least Privileged Perspective
+## Step 3a: Poll from the Least Privileged Perspective

 If the previous step fails to find a candidate time, a poll can be used to select a time for the meeting.
 In doing so, it is important to consider the dynamics of group behaviour, because a large number of people who have similar needs are likely to overwhelm the needs of a minority in a disproportionate fashion.